accountability-guides/accountability-guides.github.io/README.md

 ## Work through the organization guide

-**[Organization guides](https://accountability-guides.github.io/organization-guides/)** are designed to help you and your coworkers create a shared body of knowledge about crucial aspects of your organization's product design, legal policies, leadership, and culture so you can take meaningful actions and make informed decisions in the face of complex or ambiguous circumstances.
+**[Organization guides](https://accountability-guides.github.io/organization-guides/) are designed to help you and your colleagues create a shared body of knowledge about crucial aspects of your organization’s product design, legal policies, leadership, and culture so you can take meaningful action and make informed decisions when faced with difficult situations.

-1. Find the organization guide that most closely matches your organization.
+1. Meet with a group of trusted colleagues who share your concerns.
+Some have chosen to make their names public on [neveragain.tech](http://neveragain.tech).
-2. Gather a group of trusted coworkers to work through the guide together.
+2. Find the organization guide that most closely matches your group's needs.
-3. Copy/paste the guide into a [Riseup Etherpad](https://pad.riseup.net) or other safe space for collaborative writing.
+3. Copy the questions from the guide into a safe space for collaborative writing.
+We recommend the [Riseup.net Etherpad](https://pad.riseup.net), since they do not store IP addresses, require https, and destroy pads after 30 days of inactivity.
-4. Work through the questions together.
+4. Discuss the questions and write down answers in your shared document.

 ## Work through the personal guide

-The **[personal guide](https://accountability-guides.github.io/personal-guide)** is designed to help you assess your personal situation, think through what situations are likely to come up for you and how you will handle them, and make yourself accountable to others.
+The **[personal guide](https://accountability-guides.github.io/personal-guide)** is designed to help you evaluate your current circumstances, consider situations that may come up for you and how you will handle them, and make yourself accountable to others.

-1. Copy/paste the personal guide into a [Riseup Etherpad](https://pad.riseup.net) or text editor on your computer.
+1. Copy the questions below into a text editor on your computer or the web.
+For a web editor, we recommend the [Riseup.net Etherpad](https://pad.riseup.net), since they do not store IP addresses, require https, and destroy pads after 30 days of inactivity.
-2. Work through the personal assessment and scenario sections.
+2. Answer the questions in the assessment, possible outcomes, and planning sections.
-3. Print your guide so trusted coworkers can sign the last section ("Find coworkers to hold you accountable").
+3. Print your guide so trusted colleagues can sign the last section ("Ask colleagues to hold you accountable").